steven-edwards/crookedbar-test2/content/pages/faq.md

           response as to whether we can accommodate your booking.
 Please ensure to include the dates, number of guests and whether any dogs are coming (2 come for free!)
-      - title: Can you manage our social media?
+      - title: Can we bring our dog?
         content: >-
           Of course!
 I am happy to manage Twitter, LinkedIn, Instagram, Facebook and any other social media platform you wish to maintain.
 This